 So I believed.
 You were slowly back, with your old funky smile.

 I hold now your firecracker hand and touch its little fingers as we walk, your 3-year-old hand, and your steps are strong, you know what you are doing.
-You are just holding me to push me just enough, to show me something, only because that is what you want.
+You are just holding me to push me.
+You push me just enough, to show me something, only because that is what you want.
 I feel privileged that I am part of the plan.
 I hug you when you want and I can feel your heartbeat, still so fast.
 I remember how fast it was the day you were born.
-The doctors were monitoring it to keep track of “dangerous” levels.
+The doctors were monitoring it to keep track of it not rising into a red”dangerous” levels.
 It never slowed in 12 hours, always fast, fast, fast, at the edge of dangerous.
 I was nervous to hear the machine remind me of the delicate state of that heart, already strong and already on fire.

 Tun-tun–Tun-tun–Tun-tun.
 That sweet “love-drunk” feeling that I get from your martini eyes, that I keep getting love shots from.

 And you say “No, no , no” to everything but sometimes, just sometimes, beautifully “Yes”.

 Yep.
 Here.
 That is me!
 Your mom.
 The only mom I can be.